Starrysky422/Starrysky422.github.io/about.md

 Hi, my name is Younghun Jo.

-As of July 2024, I'm a senior undergraduate student at Seoul National University studying mathematics.
+As of September 2024, I'm a senior undergraduate student at Seoul National University studying mathematics.

 My primary focus is on probability theory.
 Additionally, I have a broad interest in various other mathematical topics, including arithmetic dynamics.

 Here is my [Curriculum Vitae]({{ site.baseurl }}/assets/CV_Younghun Jo.pdf).
-(Last updated on July 12, 2024)
+(Last updated on September 13, 2024)